Pratham6392/ShieldGate/README.md

 # ShieldGate

-ShieldGate is a production-style backend service that safely orchestrates Yield.xyz yield actions using a **zero-trust** model.
+ShieldGate is a backend service designed for production environments that intermediates between client applications and the Yield.xyz Actions API.
+It orchestrates yield-bearing blockchain actions using a **zero-trust** security model: ShieldGate never blindly trusts incoming payloads or upstream responses.
+Instead, every transaction from Yield.xyz is independently validated against policy constraints before signing.
+All actions—including transaction persistence, validation, signing (EVM, via LocalSigner), and event auditing—are managed through a consistent workflow abstraction that enforces idempotency, strong request tracing, and clear API contracts.

 It sits between:

 Partner App → ShieldGate → Yield.xyz Actions API → Blockchain

-ShieldGate’s job is to:
+**ShieldGate’s job is to:**
-- request unsigned transactions from Yield.xyz
+- **request unsigned transactions from Yield.xyz**
-- validate each transaction with Shield (zero-trust validation)
+- **validate each transaction with Shield (zero-trust validation)**
-- sign only validated steps (EVM only, LocalSigner)
+- **sign only validated steps (EVM only, LocalSigner)**
-- enforce idempotency, track state, and keep an audit trail
+- **enforce idempotency, track state, and keep an audit trail**

+## Features (what this project solves)

+ShieldGate solves the “production gap” between a product backend and blockchain transactions.

+- **Safer signing (zero-trust)**: validates every unsigned transaction from Yield.xyz before signing, so the server does not blindly sign tampered payloads.
+- **Retry-safe writes (idempotency)**: prevents accidental duplicate workflows or duplicate signatures caused by double clicks, client retries, or network timeouts.
+- **Transaction orchestration (workflow + steps)**: converts a high-level intent (enter/exit/manage) into persisted step records with ordering and status.
+- **Auditability**: stores an audit trail for workflow creation, upstream action creation, validation failures, and step signing.
+- **Operational resilience basics**: upstream errors are mapped to stable error codes; upstream 429 is surfaced as `UPSTREAM_RATE_LIMITED` with retry hints.
+- **Clean API ergonomics**: consistent error envelope, request tracing (`x-request-id`), and Swagger docs for quick demos.

+### What a successful workflow means

+When `POST /v1/workflows` returns `workflow.status = validated`:
+- Yield.xyz returned 1..N unsigned transactions
+- ShieldGate validated each step (Shield) and stored `shieldOk/shieldReason`
+- steps were persisted with `status = ready` and can be signed via the signing endpoint

 ## What’s implemented